naaseweb/naaseweb.github.io/_pages/about.md

 ## Announcements:
 ### Awards ###

-- Congratulations to Peter von Allmen and Michael Leeds who were announced as the 2026 recipients of the [Larry Hadley Service Award](/awards.md#larry-hadley-service-award) during NAASE membership meeting at the Western Economic Association International.
+- Congratulations to Peter von Allmen and Michael Leeds who were announced as the 2026 recipients of the [Larry Hadley Service Award](/awards.md#larry-hadley-service-award) during the NAASE membership meeting at the Western Economic Association International Annual Conference.